 3. Anxiety Cards

 My Anxiety Cards have become my “go-to” for times of high anxiety and panic attacks because they are a technique that work well for me.
 I created them years ago for myself, then made some for my son to use.
 Others started asking for them, so now I release an updated version every other month so they continue working for everyone.
 They are loosely based on the 5-4-3-2-1 technique.
-You can find all versions of them on my Anxiety Card page by clicking/tapping on the image below:
+You can find all versions of them on my Anxiety Card page by clicking/tapping here:

 Distractions are some of the most useful tools in your arsenal.
-There are so many ways to distract yourself when you’re feeling anxious.
-I wrote an article about using distractions as coping methods for anxiety, but also for dealing with pain and cravings from addiction.
-You can read that article by clicking on the image below this text.
+There are so many ways to distract yourself when you’re feeling anxious that I wrote an article about using distractions as coping methods for anxiety, pain, and addiction cravings.
+You can read that article by clicking on the image below (or beside,) this text.

 In addition to the distractions I list in that post, I have found a few social media accounts that I enjoy looking at if I’m having a particularly rough day.
 They are all related to Anxiety or general mental health.
 The image below is linked to my Mental Health Page that has a list of the ones I follow (scroll down to the “Good Stuff” section.)
 You can find so many more just by searching the #anxiety #anxietyrelief #anxietyawareness #mentalhealth hashtags.
 I can sometimes get distracted for quite awhile by just looking at the profile grids.

 I also have a Written by Dida presence on all of these social platforms, and Pinterest, that you can follow for updates to my site, graphics, and resources I share from others.
 In addition to Instagram, Twitter has a huge mental health community you can follow for plenty of information and support.
 I suggest searching for accounts using the terms “anxiety” & “mental health.”